nuggreat/kOS-scripts/README.md

 **number formating contains a library for formating numbers into strings for display**

 **impact ETA contains a script for calculating a craft's impact time**

+**staging examples contains many different methods for detecting that staging is required**